 \subsection{Secrets, Access, and Threat Model}

-Regarding the types of secret information, the survey respondents reported that they predominantly handled login credentials (\var{secrets.past.LoginCredentials}, \var{secrets.past.LoginCredentials.perc}), \gls{api} keys (\var{secrets.past.APIKeys}, \var{secrets.past.APIKeys.perc}), and authentication and access tokens (\var{secrets.past.Auth/AccessTokens}, \var{secrets.past.Auth/AccessTokens.perc}) within their past projects.
+\revisionII{Regarding the types of secret information, our respondents reported that they predominantly handled login credentials (\var{secrets.past.LoginCredentials}, \var{secrets.past.LoginCredentials.perc}), \gls{api} keys (\var{secrets.past.APIKeys}, \var{secrets.past.APIKeys.perc}), and authentication and access tokens (\var{secrets.past.Auth/AccessTokens}, \var{secrets.past.Auth/AccessTokens.perc}) within their past projects.
 This is similar for their most recent projects, as shown in Figure~\ref{fig:secret-usage}.
-Respondents also said that they encountered cryptographic keys and certificates, either for personal or server use, as well as special service passwords or keys used in CI/CD pipelines.
-The same applies for the interview participants.
+Respondents also said that they encountered cryptographic keys, either for personal or server use, as well as special service passwords or keys used in CI/CD pipelines.

-Which other stakeholders have access to the secrets is a relevant consideration.
-In general, the respondents reported \var{threat-model.overview.Teammembers.Hadaccess.text} times that other members within the same team had access.
-Most commonly, these were managements (\var{threat-model.overview.Management.Hadaccess.text}) and members of other teams (\var{threat-model.overview.Membersofotherteams.Hadaccess.text}).
-Only in \var{threat-model.overview.Public.Hadaccess.text}~cases the general public had access.
+Regarding secret access and sharing, the respondents reported that other members within the same team had access \var{threat-model.overview.Teammembers.Hadaccess.text}~times.
+Most commonly, these were the management (\var{threat-model.overview.Management.Hadaccess.text}) and members of other teams (\var{threat-model.overview.Membersofotherteams.Hadaccess.text}).
+The general public had access in only \var{threat-model.overview.Public.Hadaccess.text}~cases.
 Conversely, the public had no access in the majority of cases, which can be inferred from Table~\ref{tab:threat-model-summary} among other details.

 Most respondents shared secrets with their team members, some with their management, only a few with other teams, or with the public (\cf{}~Figure~\ref{fig:threat-model}).
-Developers shared passwords for services, API keys, and authentication/access tokens more often than personal keys or certificates.
+Developers shared passwords for services, API keys, and authentication/access tokens more often than personal keys.

-Most of our interview participants could describe or construct a basic threat model for their use cases, and included sharing secrets as a risk.
-Six of them used a model of full confidentiality, and one participant said that code secrets are not critical to them at all.